-It’s that time of the year where leaves are falling from the trees and onto our streets and the parks.
+It’s that time of the year where leaves are falling from the trees and onto our streets and parks.

-But beyond the romance of children kicking and playing through such leaves… someone has to actually do something with them.
+Lets take a look at how to remove leaves from artificial grass.
+Beyond the romance of children kicking and playing through such leaves… someone has to actually do something with them.
 In the city streets that’s OK – the leaves will be somewhat magically dealt with by the street cleaners who secretly buzz about the suburbs during the night.
 For our back gardens, however, it’s really up to us… and the Bob-A-Job kids that ring on our doorbell (should such creatures even still exist).

 And it can be a mighty job.
 My own mother had to apply to the council to remove over-hanging branches from her garden, which dropped continual layers of leaves throughout the autumn weeks, creating an army of black bin liners, stuffed full.
 And of course, whether your lawn is natural or artificial, that will have no bearing on the leaves that fall on it from above.
 However, such leaves are not necessarily the enemy.
 In fact, properly cleared and redeployed they can be added to the compost, or used to create a leaf mould.